The e-Discovery and Information Governance Law Review: Japan

 Outlook and conclusions

 However, because of the importance of ESI in terms of economics and business transactions, it is becoming increasingly important to have a system that allows parties to effectively collect and submit ESI.
-As mentioned in Section II, the government has been discussing technological updates to civil law procedures, which should be closely monitored.
+The government has been discussing technological updates to civil law procedures, which should be closely monitored.

 1 Kentaro Toda is a partner at TMI Associates.